 The first and potentially the most influential factor is your payment history, or how well you pay your bills on time.
 It makes up 35 percent of your overall score.

-It takes up such a large percentage because it’s one of the main things your next lender may want to know.
-Lenders like seeing a payment history devoid of late payments.
-But that doesn’t mean a late payment here or there will make lenders avoid you.
-Your payment history is just one of many facets of your FICO score.
-You may still find lenders willing to give you a loan, even without a spotless payment history.
+It takes up such a large percentage because it’s one of the main things your potential financial institutions may want to know.
+Lenders may prefer seeing a payment history devoid of late payments.
+That being said, keep in mind that your payment history is just one of many facets of your FICO score.

 Some financial products may impact your payment history, including some online lines of credit.
 Any financial institution that reports your payment activity to one of the major credit bureaus may impact your payment history.

 The next biggest factor that impacts your credit score is your amounts owed, which makes up 30 percent of your score.
 Amounts owed generally means two things.

 First up is your overall debt.
 Quite literally, it refers to how much debt you have in your name.
 But keep in mind, owing money on your different credit accounts doesn’t automatically indicate that you have a low credit score and are a high-risk borrower.

 Your credit utilization is the second facet of this factor.
 It applies to revolving credit like credit cards and personal lines of credit — not certain other types of personal loans.
 These products share more differences than similarities.
 So if you aren’t sure if a line of credit or another kind of personal loan is the better choice, take some time to learn more about these products before you apply.

 Your credit utilization describes the ratio of the credit you’ve used compared to the total credit you have available.
 Generally, the less of your available credit you use, the better.
 This shows lenders you aren’t regularly maxing out credit cards or personal lines of credit.